drake1588/dogs-app/README.md

-This project consumes on of the best APIs in the world [Dogs API](https://dog.ceo/dog-api/).
+This project consumes one of the best APIs in the world [Dogs API](https://dog.ceo/dog-api/).

 You can filter by Breed and SubBreed.